 Michigan State’s schedule even sets up favorably.
 Sparty should roll in nonconference play against Utah State, Arizona State, and Central Michigan.
 Conference road trips to Indiana and Maryland along with home tilts against Northwestern, Purdue, and Rutgers also look like wins.
 The Big Ten East is the toughest division in the nation, but Michigan State fortunately plays two of its three toughest opponents at home.
 Penn State serves as its toughest road trip.
 Even with a first loss at Penn State or at home to Michigan, a victory in East Lansing over Ohio State may win the East, which would should put a one-loss Sparty team in the College Football Playoff.

 I will wait for that first loss to come before implementing a hedge strategy.
 Make sure you shop around for the best number.
-For example, Westgate has 60/1 on Michigan State, while 5Dimes has 35/1.
-That is a huge difference, especially in regard to hedge flexibility.
+For example, Westgate has 60/1 on Michigan State.

 Those of you who listened to episode 33 of our Degen and Juice podcast this week already know about this one.